-Carbon is a non-metal element in the periodic table, with the atomic symbol ‘C‘
+Carbon is a non-metal element, with the atomic symbol ‘C‘ on the periodic table.

 At room temperature, carbon is a black solid.
-However, it is also found in different compounds.
-For example:
+However, it can also be found in different compounds, such as:

 Molecules are sometimes displayed like this:

-The carbon cycle describes how carbon exchanged into different molecules, by different processes as it moves around the planet.
-It is always being recycled on Earth.
+The carbon cycle describes how carbon is exchanged between different molecules and by different processes as it moves around the planet.
+Carbon is constantly being recycled on Earth.

-Carbon is taken in from the surroundings by a process called photosynthesis.
-In the equation:
+Carbon is taken in from the surroundings by a process called photosynthesis, as seen in the equation:

 However, when using a symbol equation, it is easier to see what happens to carbon.

 Another process in the carbon cycle is respiration.
-Carbon is given out to the surroundings by respiration of animals and plants.
+Carbon is released to the surroundings by the respiration of animals and plants.
 The equation for respiration is:

 Let’s take a look at the symbol equation for photosynthesis, so we can see the movement of carbon more closely.

 Both plants and animals respire.
-They take the glucose that they have and take in oxygen to produce carbon dioxide, a by-product of respiration.
-Animals take in glucose when they eat plants.
+During respiration, glucose reacts with oxygen to produce carbon dioxide as a byproduct.
+Animals obtain glucose by eating plants.

 The last main process in the carbon cycle is combustion.
-Whenever fossil fuels burn, they release carbon dioxide.
-Take a look at the equation below:
+Whenever fossil fuels burn, they release carbon dioxide, as seen in the equation below:

-The fuel used is in this example is methane.
-When the fuel burns, it reacts with oxygen in the air to release both carbon dioxide and water.
+The fuel used in this example is methane.
+When methane burns, it reacts with oxygen in the air to form both carbon dioxide and water.

 Carbon compounds can be trapped inside fossil fuels, such as coal, oil and natural gas.
 This process takes millions of years and involves intense pressure and heat.